asottile/seed-isort-config/README.md

 seed-isort-config
 =================

+**Note:** This tool was developed as a workaround for isort's behavior before version 5.
+If you upgrade to isort 5+, you won't need seed-isort-config.

 Statically populate the `known_third_party` `isort` setting.

-[`isort`][isort] when run in isolation is not the best at determining what dependencies are third party.
+[`isort`][isort] (before version 5) is not the best at determining what dependencies are third party, when run in isolation.

 [`aspy.refactor_imports`][aspy.refactor_imports] is fortunately much better at this static analysis.